tim-metzler/website/content/post/2023-07-14-implementing-the-differences-in-differences-method-in-r/index.markdown

 5. Difference-in-Differences estimate: Finally, calculate the DiD estimate by subtracting the control group's pre-post difference from the treatment group's pre-post difference.
 This estimate provides an approximation of the causal effect of the intervention.

 Assumptions and Considerations:
-The Difference-in-Differences method relies on several assumptions to ensure the validity of the estimated causal effects.
+The difference-in-differences method relies on several assumptions to ensure the validity of the estimated causal effects.
 These include:

 1. Parallel trends assumption: The parallel trends assumption assumes that, in the absence of treatment, the trends in outcomes for the treatment and control groups would have followed a similar pattern over time.
 This assumption is crucial to attribute any changes in outcomes solely to the intervention.